 Sustainability and cost-efficiencies are huge themes of events in 2023, and this was before a potential threat of recession or dampened economic activity we’re as likely as they are now.
 Inflation, while retreating from it’s red hot levels, is still having a significant impact on costs.

 Ballooning costs create significant challenges for many event-planners or people managers.
 The challenge will force innovation and streamlined event experiences.
 Companies both participating in, and attending, events want to see measurable value come from their spend.
+We also expect to see more companies utilizing newer AI-powered tools to handle design and collateral in-house to save on cost.

 What’s more, travel is being cut back as budgets tighten and carbon emissions caused by events are under scrutiny, so event attendance (at least in-person) is bound to have a rough year, especially for the vast majority events: the mediocre ones.
 As stated in The Vendry’s Industry Report, “the days of purchasing a ticket to an event, shuffling to an assigned seat, and being talked at are all but gone.”

 These four themes or trends all point back to creating events, large or small, in-person, virtual or hybrid, that create real value for the intended audience.
 At Snapbar, these trends influence our view of the future, our product development, and the bets we’re making for how we can keep growing into the future.
-Learn more about how Snapbar products work for events here.